Golden-olive woodpecker: Taxonomy and systematics

 The American Ornithological Society and the Clements taxonomy add C. r. aeruginosus which IOC and HBW treat as a separate species, the bronze-winged woodpecker.

 Further splittings of these subspecies have been proposed at various times but each is currently (2023) considered synonymous with a member of this list.

 According to some authors, the golden-olive woodpecker sensu lato and the grey-crowned woodpecker (C. auricularis) form a superspecies.
-However, research since 2010 has found that the golden-olive C. rubiginosus is not monophyletic, with some subspecies being more closely related to the grey-crowned woodpecker and others more closely related to the black-necked woodpecker (C. atricollis) than they are to other golden-olive subspecies.
+However, research since 2010 has found that the golden-olive C. rubiginosus is not monophyletic, with some subspecies being more closely related to the grey-crowned woodpecker and others to the black-necked woodpecker (C. atricollis) than they are to other golden-olive subspecies.

 The specific epithet rubiginosus means "full of rust", describing the color of the bird's wings and back.

 This article follows the 18-subspecies IOC/HBW model.

 Description

 The golden-olive woodpecker is 18 to 23 cm long.
 Males and females have the same plumage except on their heads.
 Adult males of the nominate subspecies C. r. rubiginosus have a slate gray forehead and crown with a red border and nape.
 They are pale buff to whitish from their lores around the eye to the red of the nape.
 They have a wide red malar stripe and a pale buffy white chin and upper throat; the last has heavy blackish streaks.
 Adult females have red only on their nape, and their malar area has streaks like the throat.
 Both sexes have mostly green upperparts with a bronze tinge; their rump and uppertail coverts are paler and barred with dark olive.
 Their flight feathers are dark brownish olive with greenish edges and some yellowish on the shafts.
 Their tail is brown.
 Their underparts are pale buffy yellow with blackish olive bars; the bars are closest together on the chest.
-Their medium-length bill is slaty gray to black, their iris deep dull red, and the legs gray to olive-gray.
-Juveniles are generally duller than adults and have less well defined barring on their underparts.
+Their medium-length bill is slaty gray to black, their iris deep dull red, and their legs gray to olive-gray.
+Juveniles are generally duller than adults and have less well-defined barring on their underparts.

-The other subspecies of golden-olive woodpecker differ from the nominate in size, the color of their backs, and the base color and barring of their underparts.
+The other subspecies of golden-olive woodpeckers differ from the nominate in size, the color of their backs, and the base color and barring of their underparts.
 The differences are summarized in comparison to the nominate: